tombetthauser/module-7-welcome/README.md

 Here are some capstone project ideas that tend to be associated with success in the observations of the TAs, but of course they are not a garuantee of success.
 Please note ***these are in no particular order*** and you are absolutely ***not required to choose one of these*** projects.
 This list may guide your thought process as much or as little as you feel is appropriate.

+## Projects We've Seen Go Well
+For e-commerce apps, a shopping cart would only be considered a core feature, if it has full CRUD functionality.
+This means that the shopping cart is connected to the database and have its own table.
+If you would like to implement the shopping cart in the local storage, you would need to create an orders (history) feature with full database CRUD functionality.

 ### Projects that can look fantastic without AWS:
 * Todoist (Remember the Milk but with a more modern UI)